plantbreeding/IPK-BrAPI-Validator/brava-app/cli/README.md

 # BrAPI Validator (BRAVA) - Command Line Interface (CLI)

-A Command line iknterface for running BRAVA on your computer without the needs to run an web services or have a database connection.
+A Command line interface for running BRAVA on your computer without the needs to run a web services or have a database connection.

-Depends only the the [core](core) module.
+Depends on only the [core](../core/README.md) module.

 ## Compiling and installing the CLI